MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

             yield return null;
         }
     ```

+    > [!WARNING]
+    > If you edit the name of the IEnumerator method **GetTokenCoroutine()**, you need to update the *StartCoroutine* and *StopCoroutine* call string values in the above code.
+[As per Unity documentation](https://docs.unity3d.com/ScriptReference/MonoBehaviour.StartCoroutine.html), to Stop a specific *Coroutine*, you need to use the string value method.

 9. Next, add the coroutine (with a “support” stream method right below it) to obtain the translation of the text received by the *MicrophoneManager* class.
 This code creates a query string to send to the *Azure Translator Text API*, and then uses the internal Unity UnityWebRequest class to make a ‘Get’ call to the endpoint with the query string.
 The result is then used to set the translation in your Results object.
 The code below shows the implementation: